-The Company will pay 40 hours pay weekly, and associated benefits, to any full-time MCS employees who is elected or appointed to any of the following Local Union offices: President, Vice President, Division Representative (maximum of three), and Benefits Representative.
+The Company will pay 40 hours pay weekly, and associated benefits, to any full-time DUF6 employees who is elected or appointed to any of the following Local Union offices: President, Vice President, Division Representative (maximum of three), and Benefits Representative.
+The Human Resources/ Labor Relations Manager is responsible for timesheet approval for such employees.